deleoneduardo/deleoneduardo.github.io/_posts/2021-5-10-Statistical-Modeling.md

 samp_SEs %>% t %>% as.data.frame %>% summarize_all(sd)
 ```

 A regression model to predict the average income of the lower 99% of income earners from healthcare costs was built.
-To interpret the coefficient `Personal:Medicaid:Dental`: I used an interaction term of order 3 to represent the three-way interaction between the `Personal`, `Medicaid`, and `Dental` variables.
-In this case, the relationship between the `Lower` variable and `Medicaid` costs depends on both `Personal` healthcare and `Dental` costs.
+Interpreting the coefficients, I used five components to health care access, while using region, age, and race as control variables.
+In this case, the variables `private`, `medicare`, `medicaid`, `dental`, and `clinical` are used to predict the variable `inequality_ratio`.

-Since the R-squared is equal to 0.5434, our model explains for 54.34% of the variation in the response.
+Since the R-squared is equal to 0.6088, our model explains for 60.88% of the variation in the response.

 The assumptions for linear regression were met by plotting the residuals against the fittest values to check for nonlinearity and equal variance, and by constructing a Q-Q plot to check for normality of the residuals.

-Then, we calculated the robust SEs and bootstrapped SEs.
-The bootstrapped standard errors are lower than the robust SEs.
-Conversely, the robust SEs are lower compared to the original SEs of the model.
-The p-values of the robust SEs, however, are higher than the original p-values from the model.
+Then, we calculated the robust standard errors and bootstrapped standard errors.
+The bootstrapped standard errors are lower than the robust standard errors.
+Conversely, the robust standard errors are lower compared to the original standard errors of the model.
+The p-values of the robust standard errors, however, are higher than the original p-values from the model.

 ## Logistic Regression